The existence of superluminal particles is consistent with the kinematics of Einstein's special theory of relativity: Why does not the possibility of sending particles back to the past lead to a logical contradiction?

+This informal explanation is based on Novikov's self-consistency principle, see, e.g., Lossev--Novikov \cite{Jinn}, which is a standard way for resolving the causal paradoxes risen by closed timelike curves in general relativity.
+For other ideas and informal explanations resolving the causal paradoxes of FTL particles, see, e.g., Arntzenius~\cite{Arntzenius}, Recami~\cite{recami-ftl}, \cite{Recami09}, Selleri~\cite{selleri-ftl}.

-It is important to note that the ``cannon paradox'' story above was told only in a framework of kinematics, in which we cannot calculate (just speculate) the effects of the collisions.
+Let us note that the ``cannon paradox'' story above was told only in a framework of kinematics, in which we cannot calculate (just speculate) the effects of the collisions.
 Within the kinematics of special relativity the existence of FTL objects are perfectly consistent with the theory, see Theorem~\ref{thm-indep} at p.\pageref{thm-indep}.
 However, kinematics does not tell us anything about the interactions of particles.
 Therefore, within kinematics we can only say that the projectile meets the cannon at event C, but we cannot say anything about the ``damage'' the projectile makes to the cannon.

-Therefore, to fully investigate the ``cannon paradox'' above, we have to put it into a richer logical framework in which we can speak about the interactions, too.
-It is a future task to investigate this ``cannon paradox'' within an axiomatic theory of relativistic dynamics of FTL particles.
-Our axiomatic framework of relativistic dynamics, see \cite{dyn-studia}, \cite{msz-wku}, \cite[\S 5]{SzPhd}, is suitable for investigating FTL dynamics and it is a possible candidate for an initial framework for this investigation.
+It is important to use axiomatic theories for resolving these paradoxes, because this way we can give mathematical proofs for the consistency and not just convincing but informal arguments.